 1. Expansion of Lightweight Steel Housing

-- Cold-formed lightweight steel is widely used for modular homes, prefabricated structures, and earthquake-resistant housing in countries like the United States, Canada, China, Japan, and Australia.
+- Cold-formed steel systems are now widely used for modular homes, prefabricated structures, and earthquake-resistant housing across North America, Asia, and Australia

-- China’s rapid urbanization has fueled the mass adoption of lightweight steel housing, particularly in regions prone to earthquakes and typhoons.
+- In China, large-scale urbanization and housing reform have accelerated the adoption of prefabricated light steel housing, especially in regions prone to seismic and climatic challenges.

 2. Growth of High-Rise and Super-Tall Steel Structures